(Pocket-lint) - A couple of years ago, when Apple announced the iPhone 11, it also quickly introduced the U1 chip.

 Which Apple devices have the U1 chip?

-There's a U1 chip in the Apple Watch Series 6.
+There's a U1 chip in the Apple Watch Series 6 and 7, too.

 The U1 chip is also in the HomePod mini, allowing more accurate hand-off between phone and speaker, because the devices better understand what you're doing.